smart-data-models/dataModel.IssueTracking/IssueReporting/doc/spec_IT.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     subCategory:
-      description: 'The sub-category name corresponding to the issue that has been reported.'
+      description: The sub-category name corresponding to the issue that has been reported
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     subCategoryCode:
-      description: 'Unique identifier for the sub-category corresponding to the issue reported.'
+      description: Unique identifier for the sub-category corresponding to the issue reported
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     title:
-      description: 'The title assigned to the issue, report or feedback corresponding to this observation.'
+      description: 'The title assigned to the issue, report or feedback corresponding to this observation'
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     titleCode:
-      description: 'The code assigned to the title corresponding to this observation.'
+      description: The code assigned to the title corresponding to this observation
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     type:
-      description: 'NGSI entity type.
-It has to be IssueReporting'
+      description: NGSI entity type.
+It has to be IssueReporting
       enum:
         - IssueReporting
       type: string
       x-ngsi:
         type: Property
     wardId:
-      description: 'Ward ID of the entity corresponding to this observation.'
+      description: Ward ID of the entity corresponding to this observation
       type: string
       x-ngsi:
         model: https://schema.org/Text